wevote/WeVoteCordova/README.md

     when logging into Twitter.
 This has to be manually configured in Xcode.
 The scripted installation of the Cordova plugin for Facebook has already defined one custom scheme by this point, but we need to manually configure the scheme that is needed for Twitter.

+    If the `wevotetwitterscheme` is already defined, even if under a different 'Item', then skip this step.

     In Xcode, select under Resources, the WeVoteCordova-info.plist, then under 'URL Types'/'Item 0'/'URL Schemes' you press the + button on 'Item 0' (the facebook oauth scheme) which opens an